 - If you plan to cook a lot from Japanese recipes, it may be helpful to bring a set of metric measuring cups/spoons with you from Japan.

 I bought a electric tea kettle, water pitcher, or other kitchen supplies.
-I don't want to just throw them away.
+I don't want to just throw them away when I leave Rice University.
 What should I do?

 Dietary Restrictions: Food Translation Cards